supsm/MCPPPP/README.md

 [Discord](https://discord.gg/waXJDswsaR)
 # Use
-Newly compiled binaries can be found as `linux.out` and `windows.exe`.
+Newly compiled binaries can be found as `MCPPPP-linux.out` and `MCPPPP-windows.exe`.
 They may not be stable, and may not contain things from the latest release.
 I will add releases when I feel it is stable enough.
 Also, I'm not sure what format would be best for linux, as I don't use it very often.
 If you want you may suggest file types in the [discord](https://discord.gg/waXJDswsaR).

 # Build